-If all conflict resolution steps have been followed and no solution been made a student may submit a formal grievance outlined in the steps below.
+If all conflict resolution steps have been followed and no solution has been made a student may submit a formal grievance outlined in the steps below.

-- 1. Student may submit a written complaint to the vice president of U.S. Truck Driver Training School.
+1. Student may submit a written complaint to the vice president of U.S. Truck Driver Training School.
 Within 5 business days, after receiving the formal, written grievance from the student, U.S. Truck Driver Training School will outline the steps that will be followed to resolve the issue.
 To be considered a "formal student grievance," the information submitted by the student needs to present full details, including any relevant documentation, dates, locations, and witnesses, as appropriate.
-Additionally, students must state the remedy being sought or the reasonable steps to be taken to resolve their grievance. - 2.
-If the student is still not satisfied with resolution, they may schedule a meeting with the president of U.S. Truck Driver Training School to discuss their grievance. - 3.
-If the grievance is not satisfactorily resolved within the school students have the right to submit their grievance to the Council on Occupational Education at 7840 Roswell Road Building 300 Suite 325, Atlanta, GA 30350 - 4.
-Students can also contact: - o Michigan Department of Licensing and Regulatory Affairs CSCL/Complaints P O Box 30018 Lansing, MI 48909. - o Phone: 517-241-7000 or web https://www.michigan.gov/lara
+Additionally, students must state the remedy being sought or the reasonable steps to be taken to resolve their grievance.

+2. If the student is still not satisfied with resolution, they may schedule a meeting with the president of U.S. Truck Driver Training School to discuss their grievance.

+3. If the grievance is not satisfactorily resolved within the school students have the right to submit their grievance to the Council on Occupational Education at 7840 Roswell Road Building 300 Suite 325, Atlanta, GA 30350 o Michigan Department of Licensing and Regulatory Affairs CSCL/Complaints P O Box 30018 Lansing, MI 48909.